 If your flowers have loads of petals then it’s probably an Aizoaceae.
 Both the Aizoaceae and Portulaca store water in their fat little leaves.

 And finally, if your succulent doesn’t fit into any of the categories mentioned above it could be part of the extremely diverse Crassulaceae (Crassula) family.
 These succulents can look like fleshy trees, shrubs, ground covers or living stones.
 If you’ve seen the hen-and-chicks plant (Sempervivum), then you have met one of the 5000 odd members of this family 😉

-Google Lens replaced Google Goggles a few years back and even though it helps identify other things besides plants, I thought I’d add it here.
-It’s fun to play around with and they’re busy rolling out a iphone version as we speak (December 2018).
+Google Lens replaced Google Goggles a few years back and even though it helps to identify other things besides plants, I thought I’d add it here.
+It’s fun to play around with and they’re busy rolling out an iPhone version as we speak (December 2018).

 SmartPlant is run by a group of horticulturist from around the world.
 It doesn’t have automated picture recognition (yet) so they do take a little longer to identify your plant.
 But they’re so accurate and you can scan the bar code of any plant and the app will give you tips on how to care for it too.

 Okay so now that you have a basic idea how to identify them, let’s look at how to care for them.
 Just click page 2below for all those easy tips.